 Lunch time is an important learning experience at school.
 Parents provide nutritious lunches and a drink.
 We highly recommend the drink to be water.
 Please do not send gum, candy, or soda to school.
-In accordance with the kosher policy at the Jewish Community Center, we ask for the following:
+In accordance with the food policy at the Jewish Community Center, we ask for the following:

-- All lunches must be vegetarian or dairy.
-Dairy refers to non-meat and non-fowl foods.
-Fish such as tuna fish and salmon are considered pareve (neither meat nor dairy) and are acceptable. - Please do not send any meat or meat products (such as chicken, pork or beef) or any shellfish or shrimp.
-They are not allowed at school.
-This includes kosher meat. - Peanut and tree nut allergies are becoming very common.
+- Do not include shell fish or pork with your lunch. - Peanut and tree nut allergies are becoming very common.
 If your child has any allergies or foods that should be avoided, please contact the School Office!
 You will be notified of any serious allergies in your child's classroom.